klaviyo/klaviyo-android-sdk/README.md

 The Klaviyo Push SDK for Android works as a wrapper around `FirebaseMessagingService` so the setup process is very similar to the Firebase client documentation linked above.
 You should follow all other setup recommendations from the FCM documentation.
 Register `KlaviyoPushService` to receive MESSAGING_EVENT intents.
-This allows Klaviyo Push SDK to receive new and updated push tokens via the `onNewToken` method, as well as display notifications via the `onMessageReceived` method.
+This allows Klaviyo's Push SDK to receive new and updated push tokens via the `onNewToken` method, as well as display notifications via the `onMessageReceived` method.